PrashamTrivedi/AWS_C002_Notes/loadBalancing.md

 - Rules: Host rules or path rules.
     - Host rules: Using host name (Subdomain) to use given target.
         - E.g. `media.organization.com` will access a specific set of media server(s) and `blog.organization.com` will access another set of servers where blog database and app is stored.
-    - Path rukes: Using path to use given target.
+    - Path rules: Using path to use given target.
         - E.g. `organization.com/media` will access a specific set of media server(s) and `organization.com/blog` will access another set of servers where blog database and app is stored.

 ## Launch Configuration and Templates